Are you struggling to compete and draw in new customers when you can no longer afford to lower prices?

 Why is Sam doing so much better?

-Let’s take a look at a typical day of Jack operating his business:
+Let’s take a look at Jack operating his business on a daily basis:

 Jack and his employees man the front desk of the office space when they are not in the garage working on cars.